eayin2/bytterfs/README.md

 ####  Usage description
 ```
-usage: bytterfs.py [-h] -p SSHPORT -i SSHKEY -dk DESTKEEP<br>
+usage: bytterfs.py [-h] -p SSHPORT -i SSHKEY -dk DESTKEEP
-                   snapshotName source destRootSubvol destContainer sshHost<br>
+                   snapshotName source destRootSubvol destContainer sshHost

 bytterfs.
 Incremental Backup helper for btrfs send/receive over SSH.
-Make sure<br>
+Make sure
-that the SSH user has added following sudo rights in /etc/sudoers<br>
+that the SSH user has added following sudo rights in /etc/sudoers

-username ALL=NOPASSWD: /usr/bin/btrfs subvol delete*<br>
+username ALL=NOPASSWD: /usr/bin/btrfs subvol delete*
-username ALL=NOPASSWD: /usr/bin/btrfs subvol list*<br>
+username ALL=NOPASSWD: /usr/bin/btrfs subvol list*

-This way you can run latter commands with sudo and don't have to type in the<br>
+This way you can run latter commands with sudo and don't have to type in the
 password.
-This is more secure, than connecting with SSH as root to the<br>
+This is more secure, than connecting with SSH as root to the
 destination server.
-Also make sure that you have already created a subvolume on<br>
+Also make sure that you have already created a subvolume on
-the backup destination which holds all your backup for the specific source. <br>
+the backup destination which holds all your backup for the specific source.

-positional arguments:<br>
+positional arguments:
   snapshotName          Name of snapshot.
-A timestamp will then be suffixed to<br>
+A timestamp will then be suffixed to
                         it.
-E.g.: rootfs_1418415962.<br>
+E.g.: rootfs_1418415962.
   source                Source subvolume to backup.
-Local path or SSH url.<br>
+Local path or SSH url.
   destRootSubvol        Destination root subvolume.
-This parameter is required<br>
+This parameter is required
-                        to verify, that the specified destinationContainer is<br>
+                        to verify, that the specified destinationContainer is
-                        existent on the destination root subvolume.<br>
+                        existent on the destination root subvolume.
-  destContainer         Destination container subvolume path, where snapshots<br>
+  destContainer         Destination container subvolume path, where snapshots
-                        are send to.<br>
+                        are send to.
-  sshHost               E.g.: user@192.168.1.100.<br>
+  sshHost               E.g.: user@192.168.1.100.

-optional arguments:<br>
+optional arguments:
-  -h, --help            show this help message and exit<br>
+  -h, --help            show this help message and exit
-  -p SSHPORT, --sshPort SSHPORT<br>
+  -p SSHPORT, --sshPort SSHPORT
-                        SSH Port.<br>
+                        SSH Port.
-  -i SSHKEY, --sshKey SSHKEY<br>
+  -i SSHKEY, --sshKey SSHKEY
-                        Path to your private key for your SSH user.<br>
+                        Path to your private key for your SSH user.
-  -dk DESTKEEP, --destKeep DESTKEEP<br>
+  -dk DESTKEEP, --destKeep DESTKEEP
-                        Maximum number of destination snapshots to keep for a<br>
+                        Maximum number of destination snapshots to keep for a
                         specific amount of time.
-Syntax example: <br>
+Syntax example:
                         5w=6,4m=3,6m=2,12m=3.
-Which means that at maximum 6<br>
+Which means that at maximum 6
-                        snapshots will be kept of the last 5 weeks, maximum 3  <br>
+                        snapshots will be kept of the last 5 weeks, maximum 3
-                        snapshots will be kept within the time span of 5 weeks<br>
+                        snapshots will be kept within the time span of 5 weeks
-                        and 4 month, maximum 2 snapshots wil be kept from the<br>
+                        and 4 month, maximum 2 snapshots wil be kept from the
-                        time span of 4 months until 6 months and maximum 3<br>
+                        time span of 4 months until 6 months and maximum 3
-                        snapshots will be kept from the time span of 6 until<br>
+                        snapshots will be kept from the time span of 6 until
                         12 months.
 Only w for weeks and m for months is<br>
                         accepted syntax.
-Abstract: <time span>[w|m]= <number <br>
+Abstract: <time span>[w|m]= <number
                         of snapshots>optional(<comma as delimiter>)...
-Notice<br>
+Notice
-                        that the next specified time span has to be greater<br>
+                        that the next specified time span has to be greater
-                        than the previous, else the parameter will yield an<br>
+                        than the previous, else the parameter will yield an
-                        error.<br><br>
+                        error.
 ```

 #### Features: